polytwisters/polytwisters/README.md

 **This software is in an early stage of development.** You will probably have to make some minor changes to get it working on your machine.

-## Project structure

-* `src/polytwisters`: core libraries containing representations of polytwisters and tools for computing 3D sections.
-* `scripts`: Somewhat disorganized scripts for processing the output of the above scripts and computing animations.
-  * `blender_script.py` is a Blender Python script that takes a directory of .obj cross sections and rolls them into an animation with proper studio lighting and materials.
-It must be run with the Blender Python interpreter, not a standard Python interpreter.
-  * `blender_wrapper.py` is a small wrapper that runs `blender_script.py` with the Blender Python interpreter.
-  * `make_gif.py` converts a video to a GIF with ffmpeg, as animated GIF functionality is not provided by Blender.

 ## Basic usage

 I've managed to run this on macOS, Linux, and Windows.
 Requirements: